asantaga/wiserHomeAssistantPlatform/README.md

 ## What's New in 3.1?
 - The Wiser Schedule Card - to allow you add, edit, rename, delete and assign schedules to rooms or devices via the HA UI.
 See [Schedule Card](#schedule-card) for how to setup and use.
 - The Wiser Zigbee Network Card - to view the status and connections of your wiser zigbee devices.
-- Diagnotics - you can now download a diagnotics report that include you full hub json output via the Integrations page or Devices page
+- Diagnotics - you can now download a diagnotics report that includes your full hub json output via the Integrations page or Devices page
-- Change IP/Hostname for hub via UI instead of editing config_entries file
+- Integration Config - you can now change IP/Hostname for your hub via UI instead of editing config_entries file
+- Devices - you can now delete devices via the UI instead of our removed_orphaned_devices service hack!
+This will delete entities associated with that device too.
+Won't allow you to delete the controller to prevent issues.

   ***NOTES***:
-  - If you do not see these cards in the list of cards to add, try a SHIFT F5 browser refresh.
+  - If you do not see these new cards in the list of cards to add, try a SHIFT F5 browser refresh.
   - If you run Lovelace in YAML mode, you will need to add the js file resources manually.
 See each cards documentation.

 ## Contents